CloudWithChris/cloudwithchris.com/content/blog/top-posts-google-analytics-hugo-azure-functions-apim/index.md

 * I didn't want to trigger a call to the Google Analytics API as part of the build process.
 I wanted it to be its own independent API.
 * I didn't want to commit the updated JSON file to the git repository.
 Instead, just bring it in and use it at deployment time as part of a build process.

 Those requirements led me to the initial iteration of the concept.
-I re-used Janne's code (thank you again for the excellent blog post), but re-factored it into a [Python-based Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python).
+I re-used Janne's example code snippets (thank you again for the excellent blog post), but re-factored it into a [Python-based Azure Function](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-python).
 The latest copy of the code [can be found on GitHub](https://github.com/CloudWithChris/AzureFunctionGoogleAnalyticsAPI).
 I'll walk through the key points to note next.

 1. I don't have a particularly strong Python background, so this was a great learning exercise for me as well.
 After generating a new Python Azure Function through Visual Studio Code, I populated the ``requirements.txt`` file.
 It took a few times to realise that the name of the package and the name of the reference are slightly different: